Kavya Manyapu

-Kavya K. Manyapu is an Indian–American aerospace engineer and scientist.
-She currently works at NASA in the Extravehicular Branch for Lunar Exploration missions (Artemis Program) within the Flight Operations Directorate at JSC.
-She was part of the Boeing team for nearly 10 years that developed the CST-100 Starliner spacecraft.
-She developed a fabric for self-cleaning space suits that uses carbon nanotubes to repel dust for use in future lunar and Mars missions.
+Kavya K. Manyapu is an Indian–American aerospace engineer, space scientist and artist.
+She currently works at NASA in the Extravehicular Branch for Lunar Exploration missions (Artemis program) within the Flight Operations Directorate at JSC.
+She was part of the Boeing team that developed the CST-100 Starliner spacecraft for nearly 10 years.
+She developed a novel technology for self-cleaning space suits that uses carbon nanotubes to repel dust for use in future lunar and Mars missions.